SarahWeiii/CoACD/README.md

 Copyright (c) 2022 Xinyue Wei, Minghua Liu

 Please note our code utilizes [ManifoldPlus](https://github.com/hjwdzh/ManifoldPlus), which is distributed for free for non-commercial use only.
 But ManifoldPlus is only used for pre-processing thin objects which cannot be well solved by Manifold.
-If you don't have non-manifold thin objects, you can **diable** this library by `--no-manifold-plus` or `-nmp`.
+If you don't have non-manifold thin objects, you can **disable** this library by `--no-manifold-plus` or `-nmp`.

 ## Citation